 The best of the best will be crowned Champion of The Forklift Games.

-New members usually benefit most from an initial site visit by TFA.
+New members usually benefit most from an initial site visit by The Forklift Group.
 From this it is easier for them to identify which resources are most useful:

 The independent and broadly experienced perspective of The Forklift Association provides a unique perspective.
 Often we identify potential solutions to long-standing frustrations - be that external to or from within the Member's current operations.
 Our touch points with the industry are many and varied so we have developed and become involved with key projects which add substantial value to members.